apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### Multi-z MeZO, SPSA, and ES

+Speaking of multiple `z`s.
+Let's look into what that means for the variance math.
 We just derived that the variance of the projected gradient under MeZO is:
 ```
 Var(proj_grad) = ∇L(Φ(θ))² + ∇L(Φ(θ,xᵢ))² / B
 ```